mjahmed123/SpaceBookMobile/readme.md

 ## Description
 Spacebook is a totally unique, non-plagiarised social media platform which allows astronauts to communicate with each other.

+## Style Guide
+Spacebook follows the Airbnb style guide with the help of the vs code eslint extension that detects the errors in the editor and allows the errors to be automatically fixed when you save the file.

 ## Backend Setup
 Refer to this repos readme to setup the backend: https://github.com/ash-williams/Spacebook